If you are in the market for snowboard pants there are a couple of key things to look out for besides their colour and how they look.

 The second, slightly less important, thing to look out for is the breathability of the pants.

-Breathability is measured in grams and essentially measures how much air can get through.
+Breathability is measured in grams and essentially measures how much air can get through and how much moisture can be wicked away.

 I’ve spent more days on the mountain sweating than I have freezing so it is important to have some breathability.